Bosch IoT Insights

 → When the widget is rendered, the REST endpoint https://my-server.com/api/v1/test receives a get request.
 And the request header contains an "Authorization" key with the bearer access token representing the user's on-behalf-of token.

-Refer to the "External Data Source" configuration section for Widgets on how to set up external data sources for widgets.
+Refer to the "External Data Source" configuration section for Widget types on how to set up external data sources for widgets.

 Troubleshooting / Known Problems